dappnode/DNP_DAPPMANAGER/README.md

 _Note: This mode is not working a the moment since cross-domain cookies are not enabled._

-4. Docker real-time development (Recomended).
+4. Docker real-time development (recommended).

 SSH into your Dappnode and clone this repo: